-Monday 25th March 2019 – Women of Colour in Careers – How do we navigate barriers to gaining professional employment?
+Monday 25th November 2019 – Women of Colour in Careers – How do we navigate barriers to gaining professional employment?
 Women of colour are least likely to find graduate work and when they do, they are often underpaid and battle to get a promotion.
-We will explore these issues together in today’s session.
+We will explore these issues together in today’s session and seek advice and support from those who have entered the workforce and have found specific strategies for surviving often hostile and violent spaces.
 Join us from 3.30-5.30pm!

 Why we need The Women’s Cafe…

 During the first phase of our research, we asked Bangladeshi women students and alumni about careers networking events and how they engaged with these get togethers.
 Overwhelmingly, our findings show that networking events are badly designed, do not include Bangladeshi women and are hostile places for many people of colour.
 Further, our data suggests that women of colour are repeatedly marginalised and their voices are not taken seriously.
 The Women’s Cafe is a hybrid format combining research and engagement activities so that BreakThrough! can continue to conduct research while ensuring the most marginalised opinions and experiences are fed back to people making decisions.

 We want to transform campus events by creating a relaxed and alcohol-free mobile cafe – that centers QMUL students and alumni who identify as a woman of colour or a Global South woman.
 We want to establish a community within our university that will enable women of colour to make meaningful connections or enjoy a bit of ‘me-time’ while listening to music, invited speakers and talks from our own students and alumni.
 We will serve free tea and coffee and a variety of sweet and savoury snacks in a laid back atmosphere.